 If you are looking for a challenge, look no further.
 We have scoured the internet for the toughest, trickiest, and most obscure trivia knowledge.
-If you can even get 10 of these you must be a super genius.
+If you can even get 10 of these hard trivia questions, you must be a super genius.

 Trivia Question: What musical term is indicates a chord where the notes are played one after another rather than all together?

 Trivia Question: “Les Fauves” was a name given to a group of artists that also included Matisse.
 What is its literal meaning of “Les Fauves”?

 Trivia Question: In which sport are barani, rudolph, and randolph all techniques?

 Trivia Question: What color does gold leaf appear if you hold it up to the light?

 Trivia Question: What is the capital city of Paraguay?

 Trivia Question: What is the family name of the ruling dynasty of Monaco?

 Trivia Question: Who collaborated with Karl Marx to produce “The Communist Manifesto”?

 Trivia Question: Which instrument is associated with Earl ‘Bud’ Powell?